-Verrill’s Business Law Group includes a multidisciplinary group of lawyers, including tax attorneys and regulatory counsel, to meet the diverse needs of the firm’s broad range of for-profit and non-profit clients, including Section 501(c)(3) and other tax-exempt organizations.
+Verrill's Business Law Group is a multidisciplinary group of lawyers, including tax attorneys and regulatory counsel, to meet the diverse needs of the firm's broad range of for-profit and nonprofit clients, including Section 501(c)(3) and other tax-exempt organizations.

-Our lawyers counsel clients from the early stages of formation, through the complex process of obtaining tax-exempt or non-profit status and through a wide variety of corporate transactions, including mergers and other transactions requiring government agency approvals.
-Our team is experienced in establishing fundraising vehicles; planned giving programs; and structuring individual gifts to organizations in compliance with applicable regulatory frameworks.
-We regularly advise clients with regard to executive compensation, employee benefits, fiduciary compliance and corporate governance matters.
+Our lawyers counsel clients from the early stages of formation through the complex process of obtaining tax-exempt or nonprofit status and through a wide variety of corporate transactions, including mergers and other transactions requiring government agency approvals.
+Our team is experienced in establishing fundraising vehicles and planned giving programs, and in structuring individual gifts to organizations in compliance with applicable regulatory frameworks.
+We regularly advise clients with regard to executive compensation, employee benefits, fiduciary compliance, and corporate governance matters.

-We regularly assist clients in addressing tax issues inherent with conducting operations through partnerships, limited liability companies and other flow-through entities.
-We also advise clients on numerous joint ventures in a broad range of business contexts, including joint ventures between international companies; hospitals and health care systems and insurers; specialty industries and competitive, but strategic partners; and start-up ventures among individuals.
+We regularly assist clients in addressing tax issues inherent in conducting operations through partnerships, limited liability companies, and other flow-through entities.
+We also advise clients on numerous joint ventures in a broad range of business contexts, including joint ventures between international companies; hospitals and health care systems and insurers; specialty industries and competitive but strategic partners; and startup ventures among individuals.

 International Tax Structuring and Compliance